tychen-SJTU/MECD-Benchmark/README.md

 python feature_kit/extract_feature.py
 ```
 And the pretraining weights of VGCM will be unpoladed soon.
-## 2. Training for our VGCM(Video Granger Causality Model)
+## 🗝️ Training & Validating
-For training our VGCM, run
+For training and our validating VGCM(Video Granger Causality Model), please follow the command:
 ```bash
 sh scripts/train.sh
 ```